slevithan/regex-colorizer/README.md

 // Don't run this line if you provide your own stylesheet RegexColorizer.loadStyles();

+// Defaults to searching for all elements with class 'regex' RegexColorizer.colorizeAll();

-// Can provide a class name for elements to process (defaults to 'regex') RegexColorizer.colorizeAll();
+// Alternatively, provide a querySelectorAll value for elements to highlight RegexColorizer.colorizeAll({selector: '.regex'});
 ```

 There is also `RegexColorizer.colorizeText()` that returns HTML with highlighting for the provided regex pattern string.